 There are no securities of the Company currently held in escrow or subject to a pooling agreement.
-See Item 3 (2022 to-Date) for information about contractual restrictions on transfer applicable to the 15 million shares issued to Gold Fields in September 2022.
+See Section 3: General Development of the Business (2022 to-Date) for information about contractual restrictions on transfer applicable to the 15 million shares issued to Gold Fields in September 2022.